Daniel-Mietchen/datascience/commons.md

 * [Jefferson Digital Commons](http://jdc.jefferson.edu/)
       * "The Jefferson Digital Commons is a service of Thomas Jefferson University's Center for Teaching and Learning (CTL).
 The Commons is a showcase for Jefferson books and journals, peer-reviewed scholarly publications, unique historical collections from the University archives, and teaching tools.
 The Jefferson Digital Commons allows researchers and interested readers anywhere in the world to learn about and keep up to date with Jefferson scholarship."
 * [Ostrom Workshop at Indiana University Bloomington](https://ostromworkshop.indiana.edu/index.html)
+* At DOE
+  - [Energy Science and Technology Software Center](https://www.osti.gov/moved/estsc/) (no data commons, but for software)

 # Internationally
 * [European Open Science Cloud](http://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud)